vwesterlund/ML-For-Beginners/1-Introduction/1-intro-to-ML/README.md

 Before starting with this curriculum, you need to have your computer set up and ready to run notebooks locally.

+**Use package managers:** [Homebrew](https://brew.sh) for Mac, **[Chocolatey](https://chocolatey.org)** (or better [Windows Linux Subsytem (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install)) for Windows.

-- **Configure your machine with these videos**.
+**Configure your machine with these videos**.
 Use the following links to learn [how to install Python](https://youtu.be/CXZYvNRIAKM) in your system and [setup a text editor](https://youtu.be/EU8eayHWoZg) for development.

-- **Learn Python**.
+**Learn Python**.
 It's also recommended to have a basic understanding of [Python](https://docs.microsoft.com/learn/paths/python-language/?WT.mc_id=academic-15963-cxa), a programming language useful for data scientists that we use in this course.

-- **Learn Node.js and JavaScript**.
+**Learn Node.js and JavaScript**.
 We also use JavaScript a few times in this course when building web apps, so you will need to have [node](https://nodejs.org) and [npm](https://www.npmjs.com/) installed, as well as [Visual Studio Code](https://code.visualstudio.com/) available for both Python and JavaScript development.

-- **Create a GitHub account**.
+**Create a GitHub account**.
 Since you found us here on [GitHub](https://github.com), you might already have an account, but if not, create one and then fork this curriculum to use on your own.
 (Feel free to give us a star, too 😊)

-- **Explore Scikit-learn**.
+**Explore Scikit-learn**.
 Familiarize yourself with [Scikit-learn](https://scikit-learn.org/stable/user_guide.html), a set of ML libraries that we reference in these lessons.

 ---